 6. Avoid suspicious deals.

 When something sounds too good to be true, it helps to be suspicious.
-It helps to learn the different rules and regulations for renting an apartment in NYC.
+In addition, it helps to learn the different rules and regulations for renting an apartment in NYC.
 That includes the processes surrounding broker’s fees, the cost of an application, and how much you’ll need to fork over to get the keys.